Loading...

 About

 The castle gave the city its name.
 Built into the hill as much as onto it, "Norimberga" means "nur ein Berg" in old German: only a hill, or rock hill.
 Where the emperor loved to live, everyone else wanted to live.
-Settlements grew on both banks of the Pegnitz below.
+Settlements grew on the two banks of the Pegnitz.
 The castle hosted imperial meetings, judicial sessions and banquets.
 Charles IV's Golden Bull of 1356 decreed every new emperor must hold his first Reichstag here.

 The citizens never furnished the castle permanently.
 Before each imperial visit, they cleaned and furnished it.
 After the emperor left, they emptied it again.